aarondl/dbm/README.md

 vim db/migrate/20131117212137_create_products.sql # Edit the migration
 dbm migrate                    # Run all migrations
 ```
-_(Note the create step will fail with MySQL unless you've created a user with
+_(Note the create step will fail with MySQL or Postgres unless you've created a user with
 priveleges beforehand or you're using the root user WHICH YOU SHOULD NOT DO)_

 If we decide that the last two migrations were no good, we can roll them back: